 Fungal & Foliar Disease Management

-Clues in the Canopy.
+Clues are in the Canopy!
 Fungal and leaf diseases can vary from unsightly yet harmless, to difficult to see and detrimental.
+Our Certified Arborists and Plant Health Care specialist are adept at identifying the issues.
 We provide targeted applications to break the disease cycle and create more robust trees.

 If there are Colorado Blue Spruce trees in your area, there’s a very good probability you’ve seen Needle Cast (Rhizosphaera) at work.
 A fungal disease affecting coniferous trees, needles discolor, turning orange/brown and dropping.
 Die-back happens over a year so we often see fresh, healthy needle growth in the Spring on the “outside” edges of the canopy, with dying or dead needles just behind it.
 This results in the tree appearing skeletonized back to the trunk.